Skip to content

 Redis

 Deploy Redis on Kubernetes using the official redis Docker image.
 Supports four architectures: standalone (single instance), replication (primary + replicas), Sentinel (automatic HA failover), and cluster (horizontal sharding).
+The chart keeps simple defaults for development while exposing production controls for authentication, TLS, persistence, memory limits, dual-stack Services, and External Secrets Operator integration.

 OOMKilled: Redis stores all data in memory — always set maxmemory and resources.limits.memory